New England Literacy Resource CenterAdult Education CollaborativeSkip Navigation

 1. Initial intake and placement

-Counselor meets with each incoming student for a twenty-minute interview that determines what classroom level the student will enter.
+A counselor meets with each incoming student for a 20-minute interview that determines which waiting list is appropriate for each student.
 No standardized tests are used during the initial intake.
-The interview consists of English reading, writing and conversational exercises, as well as a short activity meant to gather basic data about the student’s proficiency in his/her native language.
+The interview consists of English conversation, reading and writing exercises.

 2. Classroom assessments of student progress